HaoHaoLifeHack/LiveFree/README.md

 ## Test

 ```
-// If there is a dependency error, please modify compile version fits 0.8.19
+// If there is a dependency error, please modify compile version to fit 0.8.19
 forge test
 ```